0xsuryansh/searchNBAMonorepo/README.md

-This is commit chandle NoneType Error in scraper.py
+This is commit empty nested lists